manzooi/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

   - Ireland:  685385470294.dkr.ecr.eu-west-1.amazonaws.com/xgboost:latest
   - Sydney:  544295431143.dkr.ecr.ap-southeast-2.amazonaws.com/xgboost:latest

-- For the 'Location of model artifacts' field under **Primary Container**, enter the path to the output of your training job.
-To find the path, go back to your first browser tab, click **Jobs** in the left pane, then find and click the job name, which will look like `videogames-xgboost-<date>`.
+- For the 'Location of model artifacts' field under **Container definition 1**, enter the path to the output of your training job.
+To find the path, go back to your first browser tab, click **Training jobs** in the left pane, then find and click the job name, which will look like `videogames-xgboost-<date>`.
 Scroll down to the **Outputs** section, then copy the path under 'S3 model artifact'.
 Paste the path in the field; it should look like `s3://smworkshop-john-smith/sagemaker/videogames_xgboost/videogames-xgboost-2018-04-17-20-40-13/output/model.tar.gz `.

 - Click **Create model** at the bottom of the page.